udibo/esbuild-plugin-postcss/README.md

 esbuild.stop();
 ```

-When using the esbuild Deno loader with this plugin, make sure to:
+When using the esbuild Deno loader with this plugin, make sure to put the deno

-1. Put the deno plugin before the PostCSS plugin in the plugins array.
+plugin after the PostCSS plugin in the plugins array.

-This is needed so that your style sheets will use deno to resolve the paths to
+This is needed so that your esbuild entryPoints will resolve relative to
-import.
+esbuild's absWorkingDir rather than relative to the directory of your deno.json
+file.

 For example, if you're using tailwindcss, you'd have the following import
 statement in your main style sheet.
 It would use the tailwindcss referenced in